-Tesla on the other hand, did things completely the other way around.
-It's been known for a long time that Tesla's long term goal is to be the biggest car company in the world.
-They know that in order to become the biggest by volume, they're going to have to kill in the lower-end consumer car space - that is cars costing less than around US$30,000 to buy.
+Tesla, on the other hand, did things the other way around.
+It's been known for a long time that Tesla's long-term goal is to be the biggest car company in the world.
+They know that in order to become the biggest by volume, they're going to have to succeed in the lower-end consumer car space (price tag US$30,000 or less).

-Fast-forward to today, Tesla just recently beat General Motors in becoming the most valuable car company in the world.
-So their unconventional strategy certainly seems to be working, but why?
+Fast-forward to today, and Tesla dwarfs the competition as the most valuable car company in the world.
+So their differentiation strategy certainly seems to be working, but why?

 What can we learn from Tesla?

-The first Airbnb rental that ever took place, was the renting out of 3 air mattresses on the floor of co-founders Brian and Joe's apartment.
+It all began with co-founders Brian and Joe renting out 3 air mattresses on their apartment’s floor.
 They made $80 per guest.
-It seemed like a great idea for a startup, so they put up a website and started inviting other people to list their own mattresses for hire.
+It seemed like a great idea for a startup, so they launched a website and invited other people to list their own mattresses for hire.

-They got a few bookings here and there - but for the most part, things didn't go well.
-So much so, that in 2008, they resorted to selling cereal to make some extra cash.
+They got a few bookings here and there, but things didn't go well for the most part.
+So much so that in 2008, they resorted to selling cereal to make ends meet.

 What can we learn from Airbnb?

-In the year 1973, the 'Big Three' car makers in the USA had over 82% of the market share.
+In 1973, the 'Big Three' car makers in the USA had over 82% of the market share.
 Today they have less than 50%.
-The main reason for this, is the aggressive (and unexpected) entry of Japanese car makers, led by Toyota into the US market in the 1970's.
+Why?
+Because of the aggressive (and unexpected) entry of Japanese carmakers into the US market in the 1970s - led by Toyota.

-Their finely honed production processes were so efficient and lean that they were able to beat US car makers at their own game.
+Their finely honed production processes were so efficient and lean that they could beat US carmakers at their own game.
 You've probably heard of the notion of 'continuous improvement'.
-In the world of manufacturing, Toyota are pretty much the grandfather of exactly this.
+In manufacturing, Toyota is pretty much synonymous with the term.

 What can we learn from Toyota?

-Toyota proved that knowing their own weaknesses can be the key to success - and be one of the best business strategies you can ever deploy.
+Toyota proved that knowing one's weaknesses can be the key to success - and be one of the best business strategies you can ever deploy.

 Not just that.
 Can you name a single famous executive at Toyota?
 I can't.
 And one of the reasons is that Toyota's number one corporate value is humility.
-Not even the most senior plant executives have named car spaces of their own.
-The humility that helped them to crack the US market runs deep in the organization, from the executives to the assembly workers.
+It helped them crack the US market, and it runs deep in the organization - from top management to assembly workers.

 What can we learn from HubSpot?

-The interesting part of the story is this: HubSpot created a new type of marketing.
-They then used that type of marketing to market their own company, who's sole purpose was to sell a platform that created that new type of marketing.
+Hubspot’s successful business strategy is based on a new type of marketing.
+Now here’s the twist that separates it from generic strategies: Hubspot used their new marketing approach to market their own company, whose sole purpose was to sell a platform that created that new type of marketing.
 Head hurting yet?
 Mine too.

-Thankfully, a few years later, BlackBerry came along and started to release phones that were not only smart, but much more usable.
-Sony Ericsson, Nokia, HTC and a whole host of other manufacturers all came out with reasonably solid smartphones, all well before 2007 when Apple finally released the iPhone.
+Thankfully, a few years later, BlackBerry came along and started to release phones that were not only smart but much more usable.
+Sony Ericsson, Nokia, HTC, and a whole host of other manufacturers came out with reasonably solid smartphones well before 2007 when Apple finally released the iPhone.

 What can we learn from Apple?